-There’s a total of 5 Flex Block elements you can choose from to create your very own customized blocks.
+There are 5 Flex Block elements you can choose from to create your own customized blocks.
 You can alter the size of your thumbnails, the column layout, the number of posts shown and much more.

 Each of the small thumbs offers a general quick look at the style of the block you can create.

 The block settings are divided into 5 tabs: General, Filter, Layout, Style, and CSS.
 However, don’t confuse the Flex Blocks with the Flex Big Grids as they have a different layout.

 Use the General tab for a quick setup of your Flex Block, as it comes with a set of premade styles